KockaAdmiralac/WikiaActivityLogger/README.md

 # WikiaActivityLogger
-A simple tool built in [Node.js](https://nodejs.org) for logging activity of a [Wikia](http://community.wikia.com) wiki through several transports (currently only supported transports are [Discord](https://discordapp.com), desktop notifications and [Slack](https://slack.com)).
+A simple tool built in [Node.js](https://nodejs.org) for logging activity of a [FANDOM](https://community.wikia.com) wiki through several transports (only supported transports were [Discord](https://discordapp.com), desktop notifications and [Slack](https://slack.com)).

+**As of 27th June 2018, the tool no longer works on FANDOM** due to the way it fetches activity (polling the MediaWiki API).
+A new tool, [KockaLogger](https://github.com/KockaAdmiralac/KockaLogger), has been released on July 2nd which has severely optimized activity log fetching but, unfortunately, cannot be used by everyone like WikiaActivityLogger could.
+If you have been hosting WikiaActivityLogger prior to 27th June 2018, contact @KockaAdmiralac if you want to set your activity logs back up.

-Documentation can be found [here](http://dev.wikia.com/wiki/WikiaActivityLogger)
+Archived documentation can be found [here](http://dev.wikia.com/wiki/WikiaActivityLogger).

-## TODO
-- Better fetch system?
-Like really, polling isn't a good idea at all but I've no idea what other to use
-- Caching
-- GUI.
-Electron.
-Stuff
-- Use `export` and `import` instead of `module.exports`
-- Auto-updater or at least update notification
-- Extensions.
-Especially abuse filter extension.

-## Known bugs
-- If the thread gets moved the logger still shows the old board (Wikia y u do dis to me ;-;)
-- `aflpermissionerror` error?
-- Weird issue with message type not being passed when ratelimited
-- Thread title characters are HTML entities sometimes